Categories: Camp Tips

 Get a sleeping bag rated 10°F lower than the coldest temperature you expect to camp in.
 There is no reason to have more than one sleeping bag rated for different temperatures.
 During the warmer months, use the same bag and open it up for ventilation, or sleep directly on it.

 Bring tomorrow’s clothing into your sleeping bag to stay dry and warm.
-If your clothes or socks do get wet, don’t dry them near a fire.
+Keep your clothes or socks away from a fire if your clothes or socks get wet.
 Synthetics melt or burn quickly.
 Dry them inside your sleeping bag instead.

 Put removable shoe insoles inside your sleeping bag at night to prevent cold feet in the morning.
 If it is freezing and you fear your shoes/boots may freeze, put them inside an inverted stuff sack and bring them into your sleeping bag.